-1- Catalysis by proximity: for the molecules to react they must come within bond-forming distance of one another.
-When an enzyme binds substrate molecules at its active site, it creates a region of high local substrate concentration.

-Enzyme-substrate interactions orient reactive groups and bring them into proximity with one another.

-- 2- Acid base catalysis: the ionizable functional groups of aminoacyl side chains of prosthetic groups contribute to catalysis by acting as acids or bases. - General acid catalysis involves partial proton transfer from a donor to lower the free energy of the transition state. - General base catalysis involves partial proton abstraction from an acceptor to lower the free energy of the transition state.
+- 1- Catalysis by proximity: for the molecules to react they must come within bond-forming distance of one another. - When an enzyme binds substrate molecules at its active site, it creates a region of high local substrate concentration. - Enzyme-substrate interactions orient reactive groups and bring them into proximity with one another. - 2- Acid base catalysis: the ionizable functional groups of aminoacyl side chains of prosthetic groups contribute to catalysis by acting as acids or bases partial proton transfer from a donor in case of general acid catalysis partial proton abstraction from an acceptor in case of general base catalysis aiming to lower the free energy of the transition state.